desecho/homepage/README.md

 Website is live at <https://samarchyan.me>.

-Run `make help` to get a list of all available commands.
+Run `make` to get a list of all available commands.

 Run in docker: